Access4all/adg/pages/examples/widgets/proof-of-concept/README.md

 ### Simple and straight to the point

-Many of our POCs are lacking a lot of functionality that generally would be expected from "real world" implementations.
+Many of our POCs are lacking some functionality that generally would be expected from "real world" implementations.

 For example, most of our POCs are optimised for being used either with a mouse or with a keyboard, while certain edge cases of interactions of the two of them is not taken care of.
 Also, touch usage with gestures are not implemented in any way.

-And while the semantics are well chosen (see [Semantics and their importance for accessibility](/knowledge/semantics)), the visual design of the POCs is very sparse.
+And while the semantics are well chosen (see [Semantics and their importance for accessibility](/knowledge/semantics)), the visual design of the POCs is quite sparse.

 ### ARIA only when inevitable